larrynburris/Bands/README.md

 Bands allows you to add one or more layers of functionality around a method call.
-The benefit of this is isolating functional requirements from any boilerplate dependencies like diagnostics, persistaence, and validation.
+The benefit of this is isolating functional requirements from any boilerplate dependencies like diagnostics, persistence, and validation.
 You can use built in bands or make your own!

 ### How can I learn more?